michael-genson/simplegui/README.md

 mygridview.build_grid()
 ```

-Unlike SimpleView, you must explicitly build your grid.
-This is because you may want to add more widgets before the geometry manager figures out where to put them.
+Unlike SimpleView, you must first add your widgets to your view, *then* build the grid.
 Finally, let's modify our first SimpleView to bring us to our new GridView:

 ```